couchbase/couchbase-lite-android/README.md

 ### Prerequisites

 * [Download Android Studio](http://developer.android.com/sdk/installing/studio.html).
-Versions 0.8.2 is known to work, with the following caveat: when importing, you will see [this error](https://code.google.com/p/android/issues/detail?id=74673), but after that you should be able to click the menu bar item "Sync Project with Gradle files" and the project should work after that.
-If you are trying to build the 1.0.x release branch, you will need to use Android Studio version 0.5.7.
+Versions 0.8.2 is known to work on the master branch, with the following caveat: when importing, you will probably see [this error](https://code.google.com/p/android/issues/detail?id=74673), but after that you should be able to click the menu bar item "Sync Project with Gradle files" and the project should work after that.
+Later versions after 0.8.2 probably work as well, and if you get it to work on a later version please post to the [Couchbase Mobile Google Group](groups.google.com/group/mobile-couchbase/) and mention which version.
+Older versions of Couchbase Lite required Android Studio version 0.5.7.

 * Under Tools / Android / Android SDK Manager and install "Extras/Google Repository" and "Extras/Android Support Repository" (future versions of Android Studio may make this step unnecessary)